javys13/Accessibility/README.md

 Also, is a quick glimpse in the screenshot of both the deployed page and the css code.

 ## Link to deployed application
-Copy the link below and paste in your browser to see the deployed application. </br>
+Click the link below to see the deployed application. </br>
 https://javys13.github.io/Accessibility/

 ## Screenshot